 Mooring Fees – No Enforcement

-On the topic of fees collected and what a harbor fund would go toward, Mr. Mazza said brought up Mr. Massey’s idea presented at the October public hearing that all boaters pay a standard fee.
+On the topic of fees collected and what a harbor fund would go toward, Mr. Mazza said brought up Mr. Masi’s idea presented at the October public hearing that all boaters pay a standard fee.

 Bill Bennett said emphatically that the mooring permit fee system is broken.